 7. If you awoke tomorrow with more than enough money to retire comfortably for the rest of your life, would you continue to apply this core value to your productive activities?

-My Take: I am personally in this position right now, as I begin my “second half of life”.
+My Take: I am personally in this position right now, as I work in my “second half of life”.

 One of my core values and passions is to “achieve significance”.

 There is something inside me that I’ve got to “make a positive difference in people, for people, and through people.”

 Therefore encourage one another and build each other up, just as in fact you are doing.
 1 Thessalonians 5:11 NIV

 That’s why I’m writing, speaking, teaching, and consulting based on my experiences.

 People frequently confuse timeless core values — what you truly believe and have always believed bone-deep — with “aspirations” of what you or the organization to be like.

 Aspirations can help you define your strategic vision of the future.
 But core values address how you think and behave, and who you are as you live and work.